archana444ku/updated-portfolio-/README.md

 •	Frontend static website.
 •	Programming Languages: , HTML, CSS, and JavaScript
 HARDWARE
-•	Server: A dedicated server or cloud-based virtual machine (VM) to host the Django application.
+•	Server: A dedicated server or cloud-based virtual machine (VM) .
 •	CPU and RAM
 •	Storage: Adequate storage space for the database, application code, and uploaded files.
 •	Network Infrastructure: Reliable internet connectivity, firewalls, and security measures to protect the system.